eric-brechemier/popular-manga/README.md

    (http://developer.nytimes.com/apps/register)
-4. [Copy the key from your list of keys] (http://developer.nytimes.com/apps/mykeys) and copy it to a new file named `nytimes.txt` in the `config` folder of this repository:
+4. [Copy the key from your list of keys] (http://developer.nytimes.com/apps/mykeys) and paste it into a new file named `nytimes.txt` in the `config` folder of this repository:

 ```